 The process begins with the transfer of pollen grains from the male reproductive organ (anther) to the female reproductive organ (stigma) of the same or another flower.
 This can occur through various agents such as wind, water, insects, or animals.

 The term palynology was first of all introduced by Hyde & Williams in 1944.
-The term palynology is derived from the Greek word “Palyenin” means to scatter or to sprinkle as many pollen grains or spores are easily dispersed or carried away.
+The term palynology is derived from the Greek word “Palyenin” which means to scatter or to sprinkle as many pollen grains or spores are easily dispersed or carried away.

-The term pollen was introduced by Swedish botanist Linnaeus in 1760 and it is derived from the Latin word “Pollinis” whose meaning is fine flour due to its granular nature.
+The term pollen was introduced by Swedish botanist Linnaeus in 1760, and it is derived from the Latin word “Pollinis” whose meaning is fine flour due to its granular nature.
 Pollen is a haploid male reproductive body produced as a result of meiosis in pollen mother cells containing male gametophytes of angiosperm & Gymnosperm.

 There are various branches of palynology-